andrewgleave/react-draggable/README.md

 			//
 			// `zIndex` specifies the zIndex to use while dragging.
 			//
+			// `onBeforeStart` is called when before onStart and can be used to abort the drag.
+			//
 			// `onStart` is called when dragging starts.
 			//
 			// `onDrag` is called while dragging.